FOUNDATIONSTATUTES

 (2) The Board of Trustees may consult experts in preparing its decisions.

-(3) The Board of Trustees shall meet at least once a year for an ordinary meeting.
-An extraordinary meeting shall be called if at least three members or the Executive Board so request.
-The members of the Executive Board, the Managing Director and experts may attend the meetings of the Board of Trustees in an advisory capacity.
+(3) The Board of Trustees shall meet at least once a year for a regular meeting.
+An extraordinary meeting shall be called if requested by at least three members or the Executive Board.
+Members of the Executive Board, the Managing Director, and experts may participate in the meetings of the Board of Trustees in an advisory capacity.

 (4) Section 9 shall apply accordingly to the decision-making of the Board of Trustees.

-§ 12 Amendment of the Articles of Association
+§ 12 Amendment to the Articles of Association

 (1) The bodies of the Foundation may decide on amendments to the Articles of Association if they do not affect the purpose of the Foundation and do not significantly change the original structure of the Foundation or facilitate the fulfilment of the purpose of the Foundation.

-(2) Resolutions on changes to the Articles of Association may only be passed at joint meetings of the Executive Board and the Board of Trustees.
-The resolution to amend the Articles of Association requires a two-thirds majority of all members of the Executive Board and the Board of Trustees as a whole.
+(2) Resolutions regarding amendments to the Articles of Association may only be passed at joint meetings of the Executive Board and the Board of Trustees.
+The resolution to amend the Articles of Association requires a two-thirds majority of all members of the Executive Board and the Board of Trustees.

-(3) Resolutions on changes to the statutes require the approval of the foundation supervisory authority.
-They must be notified to the competent financial authority along with a statement.
+(3) Resolutions regarding amendments to the statutes require the approval of the foundation supervisory authority.
+They must be notified to the competent tax authority, along with a statement.

 § 13 Extension of purpose, change of purpose, merger, dissolution

-(1) The bodies of the foundation may give the foundation a further purpose which is related to the original purpose and whose permanent and sustainable realisation appears to be guaranteed without endangering the original purpose if the assets or income of the foundation can only be used in part for the realisation of the foundation's purpose.
+(1) The bodies of the Foundation may give the Foundation a further purpose which is related to the original purpose and whose permanent and sustainable realisation appears to be guaranteed without jeopardising the original purpose, if the assets or income of the Foundation can only be used in part for the realisation of the Foundation’s purpose.

-(2) The bodies of the foundation may decide to change the purpose of the foundation, to merge with another foundation or to dissolve the foundation if the purpose of the foundation becomes impossible or if circumstances change in such a way that the permanent and sustainable fulfilment of the purpose of the foundation is no longer possible.
-The decisions must not affect the tax exemption of the foundation.
+(2) The governing bodies of the foundation may decide to change the foundation's purpose, merge with another foundation, or dissolve the foundation if the foundation's purpose becomes impossible or circumstances change to such an extent that the permanent and sustainable fulfillment of the foundation's purpose is no longer possible.
+These decisions must not affect the foundation's tax exemption.

-(3) Resolutions on the extension of purpose, change of purpose, merger or dissolution can only be passed at joint meetings of the Executive Board and the Foundation Council.
-The resolution to amend requires a majority of three quarters of all members of the Executive Board and the Foundation Council together.
+(3) Resolutions regarding the expansion or change of purpose, merger, or dissolution may only be passed at joint meetings of the Executive Board and the Board of Trustees.
+The resolution to amend the purpose requires a three-quarters majority of all members of the Executive Board and the Board of Trustees jointly.

-(4) Decisions on the extension of purpose, change of purpose, merger or dissolution shall only become effective after approval by the foundation supervisory authority.
-They shall be notified to the competent financial authority with a statement.
+(4) Resolutions regarding the expansion, change of purpose, merger, or dissolution shall only become effective after approval by the foundation supervisory authority.
+They must be notified to the competent tax authority, along with a statement.

-If the corporation is dissolved or abolished or if tax-privileged purposes no longer apply, the corporation's assets will be transferred to the Villingen-Schwenningen Citizens' Foundation, which must use them directly and exclusively for non-profit, charitable or ecclesiastical purposes.
+In the event of dissolution or abolition of the corporation, or if tax-privileged purposes cease to exist, the corporation's assets shall be transferred to the Villingen-Schwenningen Citizens' Foundation, which shall use them directly and exclusively for non-profit, charitable or ecclesiastical purposes.

-(1) The Foundation is subject to state supervision in accordance with the foundation law applicable in the State of Baden-Württemberg.
+(1) The Foundation shall be subject to state supervision in accordance with the foundation law applicable in the State of Baden-Württemberg.

 (2) The supervisory authority for foundations is the Regional Council in Freiburg im Breisgau.

-(3) The foundation supervisory authority must be informed of the foundation's affairs at any time upon request.
-Notifications of changes in the composition of the foundation's bodies as well as the budget, annual accounts and activity report must be submitted without being asked to do so.
+(3) The foundation supervisory authority shall be informed of the foundation's affairs at any time upon request.
+Notifications of changes in the composition of the foundation's governing bodies, as well as the budget, annual financial statements, and activity report, shall be submitted without request.